dusk-network/rusk/consensus/README.md

 [^2]: A type of Proof-of-Stake consensus mechanism that relies on a committee of validators, rather than all validators in the network, to reach consensus on the next block.
 Committee-based PoS mechanisms often have faster block times and lower overhead than their non-committee counterparts, but may also be more susceptible to censorship or centralization.
 [^3]: <!-- TODO: add short description here --> Deterministic Sortition is described [here](https://wiki.dusk.network/en/deterministic-sortition).
 [^4]: Kadcast is a decentralized protocol used for efficient communication between nodes in a network.
 It is based on the Kademlia algorithm and maintains a routing table to find the best path to another node.
 Kadcast is commonly used in decentralized systems, such as decentralized applications (DApps) and decentralized file sharing systems, to send messages and data between nodes in a fast and reliable manner.
 One of the main advantages of Kadcast is its decentralized nature, which makes it resistant to censorship and other forms of interference, making it a popular choice for applications that require decentralization.
 Please find the whitepaper [here](https://eprint.iacr.org/2021/996).
 Dusk's implementation can be found [on its repo](https://github.com/dusk-network/kadcast).
-[^5]: In the Selection phase, a replica (or Provisioner in Dusk terminolody) acting as a Block Generator, proposes a block.
-In the First Reduction phase, a sampled committee of Provisioners vote on the validity of the block by signing a message with a BLS signature and broadcasting it.
-In the Second Reduction phase, a different sampled committee of Provisioners vote on the block, gather the results of the First Reduction phase, and produce an "Agreement" message.
-The steps keep iterating until the process is interrupted by the `Agreement` loop.
-This allows the group to reach a final decision about which block to agree on.